-The key to establishing reasonable compensation is determining what the shareholder-employee did for the S corporation.
-As such, we need to look to the source of the S corporation's gross receipts.
+The key to establishing reasonable compensation is determining what the shareholder-employee did for the S corporation by looking to the source of the S corporation's gross receipts.

 The three major sources are:

-In addition to the shareholder-employee direct generation of gross receipts, the shareholder-employee should also be compensated for administrative work performed for the other income producing employees or assets.
+In addition to gross receipts generated directly by the shareholder-employee, the shareholder-employee should also be subject to wage treatment for administrative work performed by him for the other income-producing employees or assets.
 For example, a manager may not directly produce gross receipts, but he assists the other employees or assets which are producing the day-to-day gross receipts.

 Some factors in determining reasonable compensation: